-RoofStar Guarantee Standards for Architectural Sheet Metal (ASM) Systems
+RoofStar Guarantee Standard for Architectural Sheet Metal (ASM) Systems

-How to use these Guarantee Standards
+How to use this Standard

-This Standard is comprised of fourteen (14) Parts that contain the Standards, Guiding Principles, Recommendations and Reference materials necessary for the design and installation of a Project to qualify for a 5 or 10-year RoofStar Guarantee.
+This Standard is comprised of fourteen (14) Parts that contain the Standards, Guiding Principles, Recommendations and Reference materials necessary for the design and installation of a project to qualify for a 5 or 10-year RoofStar Guarantee.
 Guarantee Standards specifically required to qualify for a 15-year RoofStar Guarantee are listed in each relevant Part.
 All 15-year RoofStar Guarantee Standards must be read together with the general requirements for each Part in this Division.